tpersp/EchoMosaic/IDEAS.md

 - [x] add prettier update feature so user isn't hit with "This site can’t be reached <site/ip> refused to connect.

-- [ ] add server sided rendering as an option if possible. so it feels more like a proper stream as everyone who opens the site sees the same thing at the same time.
+- [ ] add server sided rendering as an option if possible. so it feels more like a proper stream as everyone who opens the site sees the same thing at the same time. - maybe not all streams, but the option to enable server side rendering for a specific group would be nice, if single stream is needed then the user would just make group with only one stream, hence SSR should be controlled on group level.

+- [ ] Add system monitoring, to watch cpu usage, memory usage(using/max), gpu usage(if any), storage available for media, other useful info.

 - [ ] Add stream quality options instead of free text format, options should be 1080p, 720p, 480, 360p, 240p, 144p, Auto. if a non-youtube stream is used, it should automatically select "auto" for compatibility.

+- [ ] Add option to shuffle display order of media in folders - should by default shuffle, with the option to turn off shuffle.

 ## Suggestions from a friend:
 - [ ]  [2025-09-08] Add optional authentication or API‑key protection for the dashboard and update endpoints.
 The README notes that after installation you can access the dashboard directly at http://your‑server:PORT/, so anyone on the network can modify streams and run updates.
 Implementing a simple login or token-based auth would improve security.